Project-4-Group-8/Keeping-it-Wheel/README.md

 ## Our Website

-We were able to deploy our tableau dashboard and regression models to our website.
+Using the a bootstrap html template, our group was able to create a website with the following attributes:
+*Background information on the Regression model *Deployed Tableau dashboard
+*Multiple plots to show trending of data

 ![Tableau](Images/tableaudashboard.png)

 ## Analysis and Conclusion